jwymah/CSCO/README.md

 * multiple extension files are not check for - in this case only the final extension is kept
 		- can be added without too much effort, but expected behaviour should be defined
 * file contents are expected as 1 complete JSON per line
+* validation of timestamp / processing time values are not checked.

 ### Misc
 Written/run on mac OS Mojave 10.14.6 using Intellij